gleb226/Bot/README.md

 # 📢 Invite to Use @ServerMedlebReleaseBot

-[@ServerMedlebReleaseBot](https://t.me/MedlebServerBot) can be instabile, but it's the last release version!!!
+[@ServerMedlebReleaseBot](https://t.me/MedlebServerBot) can be instability, but it's the last release version!!!

 ## 🚀 Bot Features: